immense/Remotely/README.md

 - Built-in ASP.NET Core logs are written to the console (stdout).
 You can redirect this to a file if desired.
 	- In IIS, this can be done in the web.config file by setting stdoutLogEnabled to true.
 - On Windows Servers, the above logs can also be written to the Windows Event Log.
-	- This is enabled in appsettings.json by setting EnableWindowsEventLog to true.
+	- This is enabled in Server Config by setting EnableWindowsEventLog to true.
 - You can configure logging levels and other settings in appsetttings.json.
 	- More information: https://docs.microsoft.com/en-us/aspnet/core/fundamentals/logging/